dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/search.md

 ![Network and Payload tabs of Chrome browser Developer Tools showing form data](~/tutorials/first-mvc-app/search/_static/9/f12_general90.png)

 You can see the search parameter and [XSRF](xref:security/anti-request-forgery) token in the request body.
-Note, as mentioned in the previous tutorial, the [Form Tag Helper](xref:mvc/views/working-with-forms) generates an [XSRF](xref:security/anti-request-forgery) anti-forgery token.
+Note, as mentioned in the previous tutorial, the [Form Tag Helper](xref:mvc/views/working-with-forms) generates an [XSRF](xref:security/anti-request-forgery) antiforgery token.
 We're not modifying data, so we don't need to validate the token in the controller method.

 Because the search parameter is in the request body and not the URL, you can't capture that search information to bookmark or share with others.
 Fix this by specifying the request should be `HTTP GET` in the `form` tag found in the `Views/Movies/Index.cshtml` file.